BreezeChMS/mainsail-ui/README.md

 yarn build-storybook
 ```

-This will output a static site to `./storybook-static`.
+This will output a static site to `./docs-build` folder.

 ## Publishing & Deploying Changes